fablabbcn/fablabbcn-legacy-web/_posts/news-post/Needlab-2017-11-09-needlabstory.md

 <p><strong><a href="http://fablabbcn.org/news/2017/08/28/B_project.html" target="blank">B_Project</a></strong> is a case example.
 The project inspired farmers in India’s Aaraku valley create alternative livelihood options using <strong><a href="https://www.osbeehives.com/" target="blank">Open Source Beehives</a></strong>.
 This also involved learning from these communities and understanding their needs, customs, and relationship with the surrounding communities and ecosystem.

-<p><em>“We wanted these communities to be connected among themselves and help each other out, create their own cooperatives, share information about what worked for them, what didn’t work and for them to grow,”</em> says Sameera.</p>
+<p>The project encouraged communities to pool their resources in cooperatives, share information about what worked for them, what didn’t work, and help each other to grow.</p>

 <p><em>“Open source is not just about sharing files, it is also about sharing processes, practices and new ways of thinking that can involve local communities in a global conversation.
 It is about empowering them to improve their own lives”</em></p>

 <p>Another project was in Kuwait City, where <strong><a href="http://www.needlab.org/needlab_kuwait-matters" target="blank">Needlab built a brick pavilion</a></strong> using sand-lime bricks that were locally manufactured and designed in a way that could be both aesthetically pleasing and help deflect the scorching heat using traditional techniques.
 Much of the production was done in the local Fab Lab.
 This shows an alternative to the energy intensive and expensive practice of outsourcing foreign materials.
 </p>

-<p><em>“There’s a misconception between materials being inexpensive and cheap,” </em>argues Sameera.</p>
+<p><em>“There’s a misconception between materials being inexpensive and cheap,” </em></p>

 <p><em>“In Kuwait people often import expensive materials that are cumbersome to replace and carry a huge carbon footprint.
-We wanted to show that there is aesthetic, economic and cultural value in sourcing locally,” </em>she adds.
+We wanted to show that there is aesthetic, economic and cultural value in sourcing locally,” </em>explains Sameera.
 </p>

 <p>Today over half of the world’s populations live in urban areas and this is only set to increase.
 It is here where Needlab and FAB City are innovating solutions with communities that encourage self-sufficiency, local production, and the sharing of knowledge, practices and skills to create the urban economies of the the future.</p>